 Extreme heat can hinder the chemical processes inside car batteries, making it hard for them to hold a charge and produce enough power.
 Hot temperatures may even cause your battery fluid to evaporate faster than normal.
-When this occurs, heat degrades a battery’s interior components making it more likely to corrode.
+When this occurs, heat degrades a battery’s interior components, making it more likely to corrode.
 Plus, the combination of summer heat and typical vibrations caused by driving can break down your battery at an accelerated pace.

 Changes in temperature can affect tire pressure, which can cause uneven wear and shorten the life of a tire.
 Driving on underinflated tires can cause tires to overheat and increase the likelihood of a blowout.
 This problem becomes even more of a concern when road temperatures are extremely high.

 In extreme heat, your car may not start because of issues with your fuel.
 When your engine is too hot, fuel cannot circulate well, making it difficult for your engine to start.
-To keep your engine running at the correct temperature make sure to maintain your coolants.
+To keep your engine running at the correct temperature, make sure to maintain your coolants.

 How to Avoid Heat-Related Vehicle Breakdowns

-Check battery twice a year.
+Check the battery twice a year.

 Check tire pressure and condition monthly.

 Always check tire pressure after your car has been resting.
 Readings are less accurate when evaluated right after a drive.
 Don’t forget to check tire wear, too.
 If the tires look bald or uneven, consider replacing them with safer, new tires.